Site hosted by Angelfire.com: Build your free website today!

 (Micah 6:5)

-'Nevertheless, I have a few things against you: You have people there who hold to the teaching of Balaam, who taught Balak to entice the Israelites to sin by eating food sacrificed to idols and by committing sexual immorality.'
+'Nevertheless, I have a few things against you: You have people there who hold to the teaching of Balaam, who taught Balak to entice the Israelites to sin by eating food sacrificed to idols and by committing sexual immorality.
+Likewise, you also have those who hold to the teaching of the Nicolaitans.'

 The Book of Jasher appears to be an abridgement.

-It is likely that the forgery in Numbers 31 has been part responsible the sexual abuse of many children (Yebamoth 60b) as well as the death of millions of people.
+It is likely that the forgery in Numbers 31 has been part responsible for the sexual abuse of many children.
+In the Babylonian Talmud, Yebamoth 60b specifically quotes Numbers 31 (italics):